What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Health Benefits of Stevia

-As a result of the study of stevia, its medicinal properties were revealed:
+As a result of studying stevia, its medicinal properties were revealed:

 For diabetes

-Studies have shown that the stevia sweetener does not add calories or carbohydrates to the diet.
-Its glycemic index is zero (meaning that stevia does not affect blood sugar levels).
-This allows diabetics to eat more varied foods and still eat a healthy diet.
+Studies have shown that the sweetener stevia does not add calories or carbohydrates to the diet.
+It has a glycemic index of zero (meaning stevia does not affect blood sugar levels).
+This allows diabetics to eat a wider variety of foods and still maintain a healthy diet.

 For weight loss

-There are many reasons overweight and obesity: physical inactivity and increased consumption of energy-intensive foods high in fat and sugars.
+There are many reasons overweight and obesity: physical inactivity and increased consumption of energy-dense foods high in fat and sugar.
 Stevia contains no sugar and is very low in calories.
-She may be part balanced diet when losing weight to reduce energy intake without sacrificing taste.
+She could be part balanced diet when losing weight to reduce energy consumption without sacrificing taste.

 Stevia contains many sterols and antioxidant compounds, including kaempferol, which has been shown to reduce the risk of pancreatic cancer by 23%.

-The glycosides contained in stevia are able to dilate blood vessels.
+Glycosides contained in stevia can dilate blood vessels.
 They also increase sodium excretion and act as a diuretic.
 A 2003 study showed that stevia could potentially help lower blood pressure.
 But further research is needed to confirm this beneficial property.

 So, the health benefits of stevia require further study before they can be confirmed.
-However, rest assured that stevia is safe for diabetics when consumed as an alternative to sugar.
+However, rest assured that stevia is safe for diabetics when consumed as a sugar alternative.

 Contraindications (harm) and side effects of stevia

-The benefits and possible harms of stevia depend on what form you prefer to consume and on its quantity.
-There is a huge difference between pure extract and chemically processed foods with a small percentage of stevia added.
+The benefits and possible harms of stevia depend on which form you choose to consume and its quantity.
+There is a huge difference between pure extract and chemically processed products with a small percentage of stevia added.

 But even if you choose high-quality stevia, it is not recommended to consume more than 3-4 milligrams per kilogram of body weight per day.

-Here are the main side effects, which can cause harm to health due to excess dosage:
+Here are the main ones side effects, which can cause harm to health due to excess dosage:

-• If you have low blood pressure, stevia can cause it to drop even more.
+• If you have low blood pressure, stevia may cause it to drop even further.

-• Some liquid forms Stevia contains alcohol, and people with alcohol sensitivities may experience bloating, nausea, and diarrhea.
+• Some liquid forms Stevia contains alcohol, and people with sensitivity to it may experience bloating, nausea, and diarrhea.

-• Anyone allergic to ragweed, marigolds, chrysanthemums, and daisies may have a similar allergic reaction to stevia, since this herb is from the same family.
+• Anyone who is allergic to ragweed, marigolds, chrysanthemums and daisies may have a similar allergic reaction to stevia since this herb is from the same family.

-In one animal study, excessive consumption of stevia was found to reduce the fertility of male rats.
-But since this only happens when it is consumed in high doses, this effect may not be seen in humans.
+One animal study found that excessive consumption of stevia reduced the fertility of male rats.
+But since this only occurs when it is consumed in high doses, similar effects may not be observed in humans.

 Stevia during pregnancy

-Adding a drop of stevia to a cup of tea from time to time is unlikely to cause harm, but it is best not to use it during pregnancy or while breastfeeding due to the lack of research in this area.
+Adding an occasional drop of stevia to a cup of tea is unlikely to cause harm, but it is best not used during pregnancy or breastfeeding due to a lack of research in this area.
 In cases where pregnant women need sugar substitutes, it is recommended to use them without exceeding the dosage.

-Worldwide, over 5,000 food and drink products currently contain stevia as an ingredient:
+Worldwide, more than 5,000 food and beverage products now contain stevia as an ingredient:

 • ice cream;